Matt Drudge: Influence

+In 2024, Drudge was ranked seventh on Mediaite's Most Influential in News Media.
+Mediaite stated, "Drudge will remain a dominant player – and potentially painful thorn in Trump's side – for the next four years."

+In 2025, Drudge was again ranked seventh on Mediaite's Most Influential in News Media list.
+Mediaite noted that Drudge has "maintained his enormous influence" and that The Drudge Report remains a widely consulted news aggregation site despite its unchanged design since the 1990s.
+The publication observed that Drudge's political positioning evolved during the Trump era, shifting from consistent Republican support to more frequent criticism of former President Donald Trump, including throughout the 2024 election cycle and into 2025.
+Mediaite highlighted the site's sustained reach, role in shaping political news cycles, and ongoing impact on publishers and political communications, despite Drudge's largely reclusive public profile.

 Personal life

 Drudge previously lived in Hollywood, California.
 As of 2007, he owned two properties in Miami, Florida – a $1.4 million Mediterranean-style stucco house on Rivo Alto Island and a $1 million-plus condominium in Miami's Four Seasons hotel.
 By early 2009, Drudge earned millions of dollars a year, traveled extensively, and moved to another property in Miami.
 In 2003, he said his one indulgence, apart from travel, was his Corvette.

 Political views

 In every state and nearly every civilized nation in the developed world, readers know where to go for action and reaction of news – at least one day ahead...
 Free from any corporate concerns, there are simply too many to thank since the site's inception in 1994.
 This new attempt at the old American experiment of full freedom in reporting is ever exciting.
 Those in power have everything to lose by individuals who march to their own rules.